International first for journalism...

 Special Features & Research Highlights

-Placements can be arranged on a bespoke basis.
+Placements can be arranged on an individual basis.

 Career and Personal Development